FAQs

 Programs include:

-- Providing food for seasonal programs such as Ramadan iftars and Udhiya meat distribution.
+• Providing food for seasonal programs such as Ramadan food packages and iftars as well as Udhiyah meat distribution.

 How do you get aid to countries that have blockades in place?